Who doesn’t love a quick and delicious meal, and totally versatile because you can vary with the ingredients that you’ve got?

 In our meat-eating days we always had a couple of cans of tuna in stock.
 Of course, you can use any other kind of canned fish or canned chicken.
 Nowadays I add lentils.

-We hope you like it and that your dish turns out just fine.
+We hope you like this rice and vegetable in the pressure cooker recipe and that your dish turns out perfectly!
 Will you let us know in the comment section below?